Silent staff: 5 BIG reasons we need to be engaging front-line or non-desk employees

 If you’ve got disconnected staff without easy access to a computer, how do you ensure they’re up-to-date with the latest compliance and legal requirements?

 It’s time to do away with paper-based forms and the age-old ‘read, sign, and post it back’ approach.
 E-signatures and online processes for compliance are now accepted as standard and even for those offline employees, there are practical workarounds.
-The fact of the matter is, relying on dispersed staff to actually read – let alone return – paper-based legal or compliance information is a resource-intensive and often insufficient approach.
+The fact of the matter is that relying on dispersed staff to actually read – let alone return – paper-based legal or compliance information is a resource-intensive and often insufficient approach.

 A mobile intranet with Mandatory Read functionality may be the solution.
-While 75% of your staff may be non-desk based, 95% of all US and UK citizens own a cellphone of some kind (Pew Research Center).
-This doesn’t even need to be a work device; with the right intranet provider, accessing your organization’s intranet on-the-go from a personal device can be secure, quick, and easy.
+While 75% of your staff may be non-desk-based, 95% of all US and UK citizens own a cellphone of some kind (Pew Research Center).
+This doesn’t even need to be a work device; with the right intranet provider, accessing your organization’s intranet on the go from a personal device can be secure, quick, and easy.
 Interact offers a mobile-first and fully responsive platform, alongside native apps for both Android and iOS.

 The Interact Mandatory Read functionality is designed to not only provide staff with important information, hosted on the intranet CMS, but to provide a fully trackable way of pushing critical information out, asking individuals to confirm they have read and understood it, and even testing their knowledge using quizzes.
 Analytics can show who has completed the task and reminders can be sent out via email or push notification to those who have yet to acknowledge the information.